-Grievance procedures shall be established at the local area level for resolving any complaint alleging the violation of the Act, regulations or other agreements under the Act.
-The procedures will explain the process for dealing with grievances and complaints from participants and other interested parties affected by the local Workforce Development System, including One-Stop partners and service providers.
+Grievance procedures shall be established at the Local Area level for resolving any complaint alleging a violation of the Act, regulations or other agreements under the Act.
+The procedures will explain the process for dealing with grievances and complaints from participants and other interested parties affected by the local Workforce Investment System, including One-Stop partners and service providers.

-The local area procedures must provide an opportunity for an informal resolution and a hearing.
+The Local Area procedures must provide an opportunity for an informal resolution and a hearing.
 Any hearing that may be required shall be completed within sixty (60) days of the filing of the grievance or complaint.
-The local area procedures may include a requirement that the complainant pursue an informal resolution with a local area service provider if the complaint or grievance involves an action or decision of the service provider or one of its employees.
-If mutually satisfactory resolution results from an informal process, the staff member should include documentation in the file stating the issues and resolution.
+The Local Area procedures may include a requirement that the complainant pursue an informal resolution with a Local Area service provider if the complaint or grievance involves an action or decision of the service provider or one of its employees.
+If a mutually satisfactory resolution results from an informal process, the staff member should include documentation in the file stating the issues and the resolution.
 The matter would then be considered closed.

-The local area process must allow an individual alleging a labor standards violation the opportunity to submit the grievance to binding arbitration, if a collective bargaining agreement covering the parties to the grievance so provides.
+The Local Area process needs to allow an individual alleging a labor standards violation the opportunity to submit the grievance to binding arbitration, if a collective bargaining agreement covering the parties to the grievance so provides.

-If the grievance or complaint is not resolved at the local level, then there must be an opportunity for a local level appeal according to the procedures below and submitted to the state at:
+If not resolved at the local level, then there needs to be an opportunity for a local level appeal according to the procedures below and submitted to the State at:

-Nebraska Department of Labor Office of Employment and Training 550 S. 16th Street Lincoln.
-Nebraska 68209
+Nebraska Department of Labor Office of Employment and Training 550 South 16th Street Lincoln, Nebraska 68509

-State Appeal/Review Process
+D. State Appeal/Review Process